 Q: Can I configure the email addresses to which the certificate approval request is sent?

 No, but you can configure the base domain name to which you want the validation email to be sent.
 The base domain name must be a superdomain of the domain name in the certificate request.
-For example, if you want to request a certificate for server.domain.example.com but want to direct the approval email to email@example.com, you can do so using the AWS CLI or API.
+For example, if you want to request a certificate for server.domain.example.com but want to direct the approval email to firstname.lastname@example.org, you can do so using the Amazon CLI or API.
 See ACM CLI Reference and ACM API Reference for further details.

 Q: Can I use domains that have proxy contact information (such as Privacy Guard or WhoisGuard)?